 Monocrystalline Modules

 Monocrystalline PV modules are crafted from a single, uniform crystal of silicon, resulting in a sleek, black appearance.
-This homogeneous crystalline structure allows for higher efficiency in converting sunlight into electricity compared to monocrystalline and polycrystalline modules.
+This homogeneous crystalline structure allows for higher efficiency in converting sunlight into electricity compared to polycrystalline modules.
 Monocrystalline cells also perform better in low-light conditions and high temperatures.
 At Mose Solar, we’ve taken monocrystalline technology a step further with our advanced mono PERC technology.
 By adding a passivated emitter and rear cell (PERC) layer to the back of each cell, we enhance light capture and minimize electrical losses.
 This breakthrough allows our monocrystalline PERC modules to achieve even higher efficiency rates, making them an ideal choice for maximizing power output in limited roof space.
 With their superior performance and sleek aesthetics, Mose Solar’s monocrystalline PERC modules represent the cutting edge of PV technology.

 Polycrystalline Modules